aneely/hunt/README.md

 # Interactive mode - select specific engines
 ./hunt.sh -i "bash scripting"

+# Services flag - select by numbers
+./hunt.sh -s 1 3 5 "python tutorials"

+# Services flag - select by names
+./hunt.sh -s Bing Google YouTube "python tutorials"

+# Services flag - mix numbers and names
+./hunt.sh -s 1 Google 5 "python tutorials"

 # Search with special characters (automatically URL-encoded)
 ./hunt.sh "C++ programming"
 ```

 ## How It Works

+1. **Argument Parsing**: The script parses command-line flags (`-i`, `-s`) and service selections
+2. **Service Selection**: In interactive mode, prompts for selection.
+With `-s` flag, validates service names/numbers automatically
-1. **Input Processing**: The script takes your search term and URL-encodes it using Python's `urllib.parse`
+3. **Input Processing**: The script takes your search term and URL-encodes it using Python's `urllib.parse`
-2. **URL Construction**: For each search engine, it constructs the appropriate search URL with your encoded query
+4. **URL Construction**: For each selected search engine, it constructs the appropriate search URL with your encoded query
-3. **Browser Opening**: Uses macOS's `open` command to open each URL in your default browser
+5. **Browser Opening**: Uses macOS's `open` command to open each URL in your default browser
-4. **Tab Management**: Opens URLs sequentially with small delays to ensure each opens in a separate tab
+6. **Tab Management**: Opens URLs sequentially with small delays to ensure each opens in a separate tab

 ## Technical Details

 - **Bash Compatibility**: Uses parallel arrays instead of associative arrays for compatibility with bash 3.2 (macOS default)
+- **Service Name Matching**: Case-insensitive matching for service names (e.g., `bing`, `Bing`, `BING` all work)
+- **Automatic Detection**: The `-s` flag automatically detects when service selections end and the search term begins
 - **URL Encoding**: Handles spaces, special characters, and Unicode properly
 - **Sequential Opening**: Opens URLs one at a time with 0.3 second delays to ensure reliable tab creation
+- **Duplicate Handling**: Automatically removes duplicate service selections

 ## Project Structure